kubernauts/dok-example-us/stock-con/README.md

 /healthz
 ```

-Behavior: A `200` response like below, listing the number of known symbols and the symbols that has been queried for last (ignoring unknown symbols):
+Behavior: A `200` response like below, listing the number of known symbols and the symbol that has been queried for most recently (ignoring unknown symbols):

 ```bash
 HTTP/1.1 200 OK